Musings on 2020

 I keep seeing the poem by Leslie Dwight floating around social media.

-“What if 2020 isn’t cancelled?⁣
+“What if 2020 isn’t cancelled?

-What if 2020 is the year we’ve been waiting for?⁣
+What if 2020 is the year we’ve been waiting for?

-A year so uncomfortable, so painful, so scary, so raw — that it finally forces us to grow.⁣
+A year so uncomfortable, so painful, so scary, so raw — that it finally forces us to grow.

-A year that screams so loud, finally awakening us from our ignorant slumber.⁣
+A year that screams so loud, finally awakening us from our ignorant slumber.

-A year we finally accept th
+A year we finally accept the need for change.

 Declare change.
 Work for change.
 Become the change.
-A year we finally band together, instead of⁣
+A year we finally band together, instead of

-pushing each other further apart.⁣
+pushing each other further apart.

-2020 isn’t cancelled, but rather⁣
+2020 isn’t cancelled, but rather

-the most important year of them all.”⁣
+the most important year of them all.”

 This year has been a horror show of constant tragedy on a global scale.
 Between the pandemic and the deeper issues of racial and social injustices that have come to a tragic tipping point, the raw shared trauma of the past 6 months is unthinkable.
 A year ago no one thought we would have to live through such collective pain and fear.
 It was unfathomable.